tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 <!--
-(This content will not appear in the rendered Markdown.)

-A NOTE ON THE MARKDOWN USED IN THIS DOCUMENT
+A NOTE ON THE MARKDOWN USED IN THIS DOCUMENT - ISSUE / WORKAROUND FOR SECTION LINKS

 Most of the Markdown used in this document is fairly straightforward; however, there's an issue with Section Links, a work-around for which, was not found in the Markdown documentation.
 This issue is particularly acute if spaces and hypens are used.